OFFICIAL WILDLIFE TRUST & SKOMER ISLAND COMMERCIAL OPERATOR

 This tour is aimed at all levels of photographic experience and everyone will come away with good images of the birds.
 Over this trip we will be on hand 24/7 to answer any queries and help you get the best out of your camera.
 This includes guiding you through using the best camera settings and techniques for conditions on the day.
 We will cover choosing the correct auto focus mode and settings, selecting the right shutter speed and camera settings, together with tracking and panning techniques for the ever bird in flight photography.
 Even down to local knowledge, helping to predict the flight paths and helping to choose the right birds to look out for and identifying behaviour and when to anticipate the action, such as diving.
 We welcome those who are just starting out, or those who are experienced in bird photography looking to improve their images.

 Highlights to include vast carpets of Bluebells and cliff tops covered in pink sea Thrift.
-The bracken isn’t as prominent during this time allowing you to see the topography of the island better, and ultimately spot ground nesting birds such as Short Eared Owls; who will be hunting among the wild flowers.
-There’s always patches of Bluebells around the Wick too, so Puffins nestled in them isn’t uncommon.
-Dark skies perfect for astro photography should we have cloudless conditions.
+The bracken isn't as prominent during this time allowing you to see the topography of the island better, and ultimately spot ground nesting birds such as Short Eared Owls; who will be hunting among the wild flowers.
+There's typically patches of Bluebells around the Wick too, so Puffins nestled in them isn't uncommon.
+This trip falls over a Monday, which also means we get no day trippers to the island that day, giving us the entire island almost to ourselves.

 Multi award winning landscape & wildlife photographer Drew Buckley has grown up and now works in the beautiful Pembrokeshire Coast National Park.
 Drew lives nearby and runs his own photographic workshops to Skomer every year, so it's fair to say he has intimate knowledge of the island, the area and it's wildlife.
 Drew has written his own book on the life of Puffins and he says they are one of his favourite photographic subjects.
 He's built up an impressive image library over the years of these clowns of the sea; one photo in particular, being featured on the front cover image of the highly acclaimed BBC Wildlife magazine.